-Unfortunately, most women suffer from different symptoms that affect their mood and most importantly, their body.
-It is proven that women gain more weight during menopause.
-However, a proper diet and activities can increase the chances for weight loss.
+Unfortunately, most women suffer from different symptoms that affect their mood and their body.
+It is common that women gain weight during menopause.
+However, a proper diet and activities can increase the chances for maintaining a healthy weight.
 Read on and discover weight loss after menopause 5 surprise foods to avoid.

 What It Means To Be In Menopause?